katya450/throw-dice/README.md

 # throw-dice

 This is the throw-dice project.
-This is for throwing dice for roleplaing purposes.
+This is for throwing dice for roleplaying purposes.

 The base is Reagent template, just because it felt the simplest and fastest today.